kunalbuty/Ubuntu_Setup/README.md

-# Ubuntu Setup
+# Ubuntu Setup Automation

-## Instructions
+## Description
 This is simply a bash file that installs some of the basic programs I use on Ubuntu.
 Basically for every time I brick linux and need to restart :)

-To install, simply do the following
-1) Be the root user
+I'll be trying to update this over time, so stay tuned!

+## Instructions
+1) Log into ubuntu as a user with root permissions.
+2) Download the bash file.
+Comment out/remove any lines corresponding to apps/packages you don't want.
-2) run `sudo ./ubuntuSetup.sh`
+3) Run `sudo ./ubuntuSetup.sh` to begin the installation process.
-3) You may occasionally have to click `enter` or `y` to confirm a download/install
+4) You may occasionally have to click `enter` or `y` to confirm a download/install.
-4) That's it!
+5) That's it!

 ## Included Packages
 * MySQL